rafhtl/MMM-Keyboard/README.md

 # MMM-Keyboard

+rdrhtl

+added support for title
+(call the keyboard with id,style,title

 ![Example image](keyboard-example.jpg)

 A module for the [MagicMirror²](https://github.com/MichMich/MagicMirror/) that creates a virtual keyboard to be used to send commands or text to other modules